-Home > Services > QLD Workplace Injury Lawyers Brisbane > Workers Compensation Lawyers Gold Coast
+Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

-Our Gold Coast workers’ compensation lawyers can provide legal advice for personal injury claims when you suffer a work-related accident or illness.
-They understand the claims process for QLD WorkCover claims.
+Injured at work?
+Our Gold Coast WorkCover lawyers provide personal injury legal services for workers’ compensation claims when you suffer a work-related accident or illness.
+They can explain your legal rights and the claims process for QLD WorkCover claims.

 Splatt’s Gold Coast compensation lawyers provide workers’ compensation legal advice on a 100% no-win, no-fee basis.
 Pay when you win and zero if you lose with no upfront costs.

 Our work injury lawyers offer free initial advice for WorkCover matters.
-Call 1800 700 125
+Pay for a win and nothing if you lose.
+Start a free claim assessment by Calling 1800 700 125

-All Gold Coast employers owe a general duty of care to take reasonable steps to ensure a safe and healthy workplace.
-When they fail this obligation, and an employee acquires a new illness or injury or worsens an existing medical condition, legislation protects your right to claim personal injury compensation, including:
+All QLD employers owe a general duty of care to take reasonable steps to ensure a safe and healthy workplace.
+When they fail this obligation, and an employee acquires a new illness or injury or worsens an existing medical condition, legislation protects their right to claim personal injury compensation, including the following:

-Knowing which laws apply to your case and all your entitlements is complex.
-The Splatt Lawyers Gold Coast team can provide a free case review to explain your rights regarding a work-related injury.
+It can be complex to know which laws apply to an injury at work claim and all your entitlements.
+Our Gold Coast compensation lawyers can provide a free case review to explain your rights regarding a work-related injury.
 Call 1800 700 125

-Experienced workers’ compensation lawyers provide advice for the legal process and your rights.
+Experienced workers’ compensation lawyers can provide advice for the WorkCover claim process and your rights.

 You could sue for common law damages when an employer’s negligence causes physical or mental harm.
 If successful, a workers’ compensation insurance company generally funds a lump sum compensation payout.
 Furthermore, common law compensation payments are in addition to payments available under the QLD workers’ compensation scheme.